aws-samples/amazon-managed-service-for-apache-flink-examples/infrastructure/monitoring/README.md

 - MSFRegion: The region where the Managed Service for Apache Flink app is deployed
 - KinesisStreamName (optional): The Kinesis stream name which is configured as input in Kinesis Analytics application (assuming you're reading from a Kinesis stream)
 - DashboardName: The name you'd like to assign to the newly created CloudWatch Dashboard

+#### It should be noted that this dashboard supports both Apache Kafka and Amazon Kinesis Data Streams as sources, so long as the application has a single source.

 ## Security